Contact us about treatment for eczema

 Antihistamines are a type of medicine that can help relieve the itching associated with atopic eczema.

 In some cases, your GP may prescribe medicated bandages, clothing or wet wraps to wear over areas of skin that are affected by eczema.

 These can either be placed over emollients or with topical corticosteroids to prevent scratching, allow the skin underneath to heal, and stop it drying out.

 If your GP isn’t sure what type of eczema you have, or if the treatments mentioned above aren’t controlling your eczema, they can refer you to our Consultant Dermatologists.
 Our experts will be able to arrange tests, review your current treatment and suggest other treatments which may be more effective.

 Clear, easy to understand pricing for private treatment in a safe and comfortable environment, delivered by experienced and caring staff.
 Payment plans available.

-Dr Ayerst's specialties include skin cancer management, complex medical dermatology, male genital dermatology and dermascopy.
+Dr Ayerst's specialties include skin cancer management, complex medical dermatology, male genital dermatology and dermascopy (mole scanning).